 The following list represents detailed course descriptions of our current offerings; for the full range of graduate courses offered in MA in Practical Philosophy & Applied Ethics, as well as the Graduate Certificate in Applied Ethics, please consult the Graduate Course Descriptions in the UNF catalog.

-CRN: 82952R 1800-2045 Instructor: H. Koegler
+Instructor: H. H. Koegler

 The course deals with art and its relation to both society and politics.
 Special focus is on the unique role of modern art—or art under the condition of modernity—in which art is separated from its function of religious representation and becomes ‘autonomous’ in the so-called ‘artworld.’
 This sets art free for entirely new political functions.
 Similarly, the social basis of art and aesthetics experience (reception and production) becomes reflexive and get reevaluated.
 The course reconstructs this new place and function of art in modern society and politics by addressing idealist aesthetics (Kant, Schiller, Hegel), the use of concrete examples of art-politics interactions in film (Eisenstein in the Soviet Union, Riefenstahl in Hitler’s Germany), and by building a rich discussion with contemporary theorists of art and politics (Benjamin, Adorno, Danto, Bourdieu, and Ranciere).
 The ultimate goal is to reconstruct the aesthetic truth and value of modern art, including most recent movements like performance and politically engaged art, by drawing on currently developed ideas towards a dialogical aesthetics.

 Instructor: B. Denison